Yulia Putintseva: 2018–2021: Two major quarterfinals, first career title

 Putintseva continued with varied results in 2020.
-During the first half of year, she reached the third round of Australian Open and the Qatar Open as her only significant results.
-After the WTA Tour was suspended for six months because of the COVID-19 pandemic outbreak, Putintseva returned in August at the Lexington Open, where she defeated Ajla Tomljanović, but then lost to the eventual runner-up, Jil Teichmann.
+During the first half of year, she reached the third round of Australian Open and the Qatar Ladies Open as her only significant results.
+After the WTA Tour was suspended for six months because of the COVID-19 pandemic outbreak, Putintseva returned in August at the Lexington Open, where she defeated Ajla Tomljanović but then lost to the eventual runner-up, Jil Teichmann.
 She followed this by reaching the second round of Cincinnati Open, where she lost to Maria Sakkari.
-She then reached her first US Open quarterfinal, beating the world No. 15, Petra Martić, en route, before she lost to Jennifer Brady.
+She then reached her first US Open quarterfinal, beating world No. 15, Petra Martić, en route, before she lost to Jennifer Brady.
 She reached her first Premier-5 quarterfinal at the Italian Open, but then retired against the eventual champion, Simona Halep.
 She finished the year with an early loss at the French Open, losing to the qualifier Nadia Podoroska in the second round.

 Putintseva started her 2021 season at the first edition of the Abu Dhabi Open.
 Seeded 13th, she reached the third round where she lost to top seed Sofia Kenin.
 Seeded 26th, she reached a consecutive third round at the Australian Open, her best major result for the season, where she lost to fifth seed Elina Svitolina.
+In July, she won the Budapest Grand Prix, defeating Anhelina Kalinina in the final.